 Low cash levels can be a problem for many, when it comes to implementing PPC campaigns.

-However, you should now know of some ways in which you can get the most out of a small budget.
+However, you should now know of some ways in which you can get the most out of a small daily budget.

 Provided you’re collecting data and using that data to keep your campaigns streamlined, there shouldn’t be too much of an issue with getting your PPC campaigns started.